 Universität zu Köln: Cologne

-Fall semester: October to February*
+Fall semester: early October to late February*

-Spring semester: April to July
+Spring semester: early April to late July

 Note that the German language crash course begins the month prior to each semester.

 When selecting a semester exchange program, students should take note of academic calendars that differ significantly from the University of Minnesota.
 Consider potential conflicts such as holidays, family events, graduation ceremonies, and summer jobs/internships early in the selection process.

 Work with Education Abroad Advisers and the Carlson Business Career Center for support addressing challenges.

 *Fall semester exchange students are eligible for the Early Leaver program which accommodates a December departure.

 This is a semester exchange program, where students take classes (in English or German) directly at a partner university and substitute that semester for a semester at the University of Minnesota.
 The partner university will send one of their students to the Carlson School of Management to take classes in their place.